mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.59.0/reference/current.md

 let voting_power: (key_hash:key_hash) => nat
 </SyntaxTitle>

 Return the voting power of a given contract.
-The voting power value is the full staking power of the delegate, currently expressed in mutez.
-Though, developers should not rely on `Tezos.voting_power` to query the staking power of a contract in mutez: the value returned by `Tezos.voting_power` is still of type` nat and it should only be considered relative to `Tezos.total_voting_power`.
+The voting power value is the full staking power of the delegate, currently expressed in mumav.
+Though, developers should not rely on `Mavryk.voting_power` to query the staking power of a contract in mumav: the value returned by `Mavryk.voting_power` is still of type` nat and it should only be considered relative to `Mavryk.total_voting_power`.

 ## Sapling